 Internship program

-When looking for an internship, interns may use University’s Career Resources or research and contact potential employers directly.
+To find an internship, students may use the University’s Career Services or independently research and contact potential host institutions.

 INTERNSHIP PROCEDURE

-- Select “Student” and then proceed to the “Uni Login” option.
+- Select “Student” and then click on “Uni Login”.

 Setting up an internship in Italy involves three stages: accessing the Esse3 Internships and Jobs platform, signing the Agreement, and activating the internship with the student.